Right Arrow

 Building a continuous improvement framework

-Video analytics supports systematic continuous improvement through:
+Video analytics supports systematic process refinement through:

 • Automated data collection